About Grant Thornton

 Grant Thornton Recruitment Process

-Grant Thornton are looking for well-rounded individuals to join their firm and are always on the lookout for talent that brings fresh ideas and demonstrates their core values.
+Grant Thornton isis looking for well-rounded individuals to join their firm and is always looking for talent that brings fresh ideas and demonstrates their core values.

 The skills that can make you stand out are:

 - Team player

 - Success orientated

 Strengths, motivations, and connections are just as important as your CV and experience.
 With a holistic approach to the recruitment process, you are assessed across all three.

 The online application form requires you to answer several questions about yourself, your background, and any visa requirements (if relevant).
 It takes approximately 20 - 30 minutes to complete.
 The questions focus mainly on the essentials to be considered for the role.

 Try to ensure your application has been proofread and that your values align with the firms to stand out.

 Grant Thornton online strengths assessment is a Cappfinity online assessment (recruitment based on your key strengths) which tests your cognitive and situational judgment.
 The tests are designed to give you a realistic insight into what you might expect in a typical role.